 It was around this time that I came across a stranger on Facebook, who I now consider a dear friend.
 She had recently had delayed DIEP Flap reconstruction in Cincinnati, a mere hour and a half from my house!
 She described her incredible surgeons at Midwest Breast and Aesthetic Surgery and how happy she was with her results.
 I was so inspired by her trust in them, that I knew I had to at least give it a shot.
 I walked in for my appointment, the office wasn’t even their own.
 I remember sitting and waiting with my list of questions and binder full of medical records, feeling uncertain.

 My breast surgeon, Dr. Jennifer Manders, came in first.
 I loved her instantly!
-She was so lovely and more reassuring in five minutes than my other two hour long appointment.
-She not only understood why I was “doing this to myself,” but more importantly, she was in great approval.
+She was so lovely and more reassuring in five minutes than my other two-hour long appointment.
+She not only understood why I was “doing this to myself”, but more importantly, she was with great approval.
 Next, I saw Dr. Kocak.
-His confidence was palpable, as was the compassion from both of them.
+His confidence was palpable, as was the compassion for both of them.
 Informative and realistic, but fully certain I would be just fine.
 I believed in them from the start and I knew I could trust them with my life.
 I didn’t actually meet Dr. Tiwari until the day of my surgery, but the level of confidence and commitment is the same across the board.
 They are impressive on paper for sure, but the skill and care they provide are unparalleled.
 They replaced my fear with hope.

 All of my questions were answered and all of my concerns put at ease.
 When I left, I felt like I could actually breathe for the first time in months and I never once had to look at their shoes!